chesterchou1/hugo-portfolio/content/home/intro.md

 Creating is my true passion, and I pour my heart and soul into every project I undertake.
 My aspirations and standards are set high, as I hope to become a well-rounded creator in both the business world and the realm of music production. <br>

 Below I present part of what I've accomplished in the past years, to show my specialties n strategic planning, business analysis, commercial visual design.
-Feel free to look around and <link href="https://assets.calendly.com/assets/external/widget.css" rel="stylesheet"><script src="https://assets.calendly.com/assets/external/widget.js" type="text/javascript" async></script><a href="" onclick="Calendly.initPopupWidget({url: 'https://calendly.com/chesterchou/consultation'});return false;">Schedule my time</a> me if there's any questions.
+Feel free to look around.

 <!-- Calendly badge widget begin -->